 Allspice is also commonly used to season Creole sausage and different seafood dishes.
 In the Caribbean, where allspice naturally grows, the leaves of the plant are used like bay leaves to add flavor to broths and stews.
 It in fact shares the same genus as West Indian bay leaf (Pimenta racemosa).
 Allspice tree wood is also utilized to grill foods.

 After the white-flowering stage, the plant quickly starts to grow bunches of round fruits.
 These berries are harvested when unripe and green.
 This is when they are most aromatic and full of flavor.
-Best quality allspice is slowly sun-dried after which the berries turn a reddish-brown color.
+The best quality allspice is slowly sun-dried after which the berries turn a reddish-brown color.

-There are several other popular ways allspice is utilized around the world.
-In Mexico, it is common in molés, a type of Mexican sauce, as well as in stews like chilpozontle.
-In Europe, it is frequently used as a mulling spice, in marinades, when pickling or fermenting foods and used as an herbal spice in Swedish meatballs.
+There are several other popular ways allspice is applied around the world.
+In Mexico, it is common in molés, a type of Mexican sauce, as well as in stews like chili pozole.
+In Europe, it is frequently found as a mulling spice, in marinades, when pickling or fermenting foods and as an herbal spice in Swedish meatballs.

 The berries and allspice essential oil are high in anti-inflammatory and antimicrobial compounds, one of which is the main phenol known as EUGENOL.
 Also found to a significant degree in cloves, this is where allspice gets its prominent clove-like flavor.
 The oil, like clove oil, can offer a numbing sensation for toothaches.

 From an herbal perspective, allspice is a carminative for things like indigestion (*) as well as an aromatic stimulant that may benefit respiratory congestion.